mahaley22/Uncertainty-Sampling/index.md

  the process I hope to make the case that yes, the model "knows" what it does and doesn't know, and that this follows a pattern that is helpful for analysis, in

 # Methodology
+Note: the first third or so of this notebook is mostly setting up the training and model and actually doing the training using an Attention model, adapted and slightly modified from a reference google demo notebook.
 For this little exercise I've chosen a toy Machine Learning example, which affords some fun and interesting examples of how for a given translation output the system can be trying to say " something about its own uncertainty - not just on the overall output sentence let's say, but on the constituent sub-tokens.
-In

 Let's say you want to rank and find the "most uncertain" outputs (in this case, sentences)  for human review and possible (re)training.
 Interestingly enough, using a custom softmax, or using a the first or second bar chart instead of the 3rd combination as I do in the notebook, *can* change the overall uncertainty rankings of multiple outputs.
 That Munro book I cite at the top of the nb emphasizes that there's nothing probabilistic or magical about softmax for this purpose, but its especially useful for uncertainty when softmax is not originally used as part of the optimization of the final layer .
 That all the scores add up to 1 leads some to that "probabilistic" confusion, but it doesn't matter.

-lot of potential confusion, pardon the pun among uncertainty and confidence and probability I'm not necessarily breaking new ground here for using uncertainty in MT or ML, but I've never yet seen an implementation that "paints a picture" for practitioners in industry, maybe just another widget in their toolkit to bear in mind as we consider more things  than raw accuracy or throughput or computational cost.
+By the way there can be lot of potential confusion, pardon the pun among uncertainty and confidence and probability I'm not necessarily breaking new ground here for using uncertainty in MT or ML, but I've never yet seen an implementation that "paints a picture" for practitioners in industry, maybe just another widget in their toolkit to bear in mind as we consider more things  than raw accuracy or throughput or computational cost.

 ## Some interesting examples

-Its interesting to note sometimes which individual words/tokens will have high uncertainty, often indicating where the translation went awry.
-This is often indicated by the "runner-up" (2nd highest scoring) translation for that token.
+Its interesting to note sometimes which individual words/tokens will have high uncertainty, often indicating at the token level where the translation went awry.
+This is often indicated by the "runner-up" (2nd highest scoring) translation for that token(s).
 This could be of help for humans in the loop correcting these translations using a manual interface, for example.
 Thus the "wrong" results are at least somewhat explainable.
 Also, can knowing more about the model confusion infoitself to try different things, like in this case increase the beam width?

 You can use the [editor on GitHub](https://github.com/mahaley22/Uncertainty-Sampling/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.